Absolutely, you can upgrade anytime and we will simply release your guide(s) as a Single Guide App to the app store and google play.

 We recommend no more than 100-150 stops or points of interest per guide.
 These can be broken up into multiple categories or ‘lists’ so that the user will only see 30-40 per category in the app.

-The standalone is 1 guide and it should have no more than 100-150 stops or points of interest in the guide.
-The Multi-Guide contains many guides and is better for tours with much more than 100-150 points of interest.
+The Single Guide App is 1 guide and it should have no more than 100-150 stops or points of interest in the guide.
+The Multi-Guide App contains many guides and is better for tours with much more than 100-150 points of interest.

-One guide can be one app such as the standalone app or there can be several guides in an app such as the Multi-Guide App.
+One guide can be one app such as the Single Guide App or there can be several guides in an app such as the Multi-Guide App.
 One guide can have multiple lists or categories, so you can put more than 1 tour in a guide.
 1 guide can include 100-150 stops.

 No. The translations and voice over are additional and are determined by word count and speed of delivery.
 We do have software we recommend for computer generated voice recordings in various languages.